Practical homeschooling all comes down to two questions. How much time do you have for homeschool involvement and what is your time worth?

 If you use online curriculum, but not a school,

 care is needed for proper scope and sequence of concepts.
 Many online programs are supplementary and are not designed as a main curriculum!
-The curriculum should cover all basic standards that might be covered in an achievement test, so problems with your state’s Dept of Education can be avoided.
+The curriculum should cover all basic standards that might be covered in an achievement test.
+This can help avoid problems with some states’ Dept of Education.
 If the online curriculum is not stated as being a school, they are not obligated to meet standards or scope and sequence structures that are included in most good curricula.
 Many online courses do not provide a system for permanent records, so a records system must be developed and maintained by the parent.

 If you use an online school,

 With online schools, the parent is still going to be the primary motivator, school bell, and (depending on the program) tutor.
 An online school that offers academic assistance is good for older students where the parent has less time or feels weak in a subject or concept.
-An online school can reduce the parent responsibilities the most, so it frees up time to be more of an encourager.
+An online school can reduce the parent responsibilities the most.
+It frees up time to be more of an encourager.

 Practical homeschooling requires rescheduling other duties.